nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/Umami/USMLE Process.md

 		- Program Director
 		- Chief Resident
 		- Associate PD/Professor
+	- They are looking for
+		- English Skills
+		- Ethical Questions
+		- Behavioural Questions
+		- They are not evaluating your medical knowledge here but holistically
 4. Rank Order List
 5. Match Date (NRMP declares if I have been matched in a program)